 Father of English Geology

-William Smith: The Family Man
+William Smith: The Family Man (Exhibition 2016)

-and to Nina Morgan, author of The Geology of Oxford Gravestones, for her help and advice.
+With thanks to Kathleen Diston and her team at Oxford University Museum of Natural History who curated this exhibition, and to Nina Morgan, author of The Geology of Oxford Gravestones, for her help and advice.

 William Smith was born in 1769 in Churchill, where his father was a blacksmith.
 He attended the village school.